Universal Basic Income in Science Fiction

 The Speculative Turn in African Literature

-By Michelle Louise Clark
+By Michelle Louise Clarke

-The following academic essay by Michelle Louise Clark is the guest editorial to Vector 289, a special themed issue on African and Afrodiasporic SF.
+The following academic essay by Michelle Louise Clarke is the guest editorial to Vector 289, a special themed issue on African and Afrodiasporic SF.
 SF from Africa faces contradictory challenges.
 It must fight on the one hand to be read as SF — and not just something SF-adjacent — to be given full use of the genre’s rich megatext of tropes and conventions.
 On the other hand, it must fight to be permitted to transform the traditional conventions of the genre, to make SF do new and different things.
 It must also often contest with the preconceived and reductive notions of Africa nurtured within the Western imagination.
 This editorial offers a broad and necessarily overview of African and Afrodiasporic SF, emphasising speculative Anglophone texts from sub-Saharan Africa.

 Vector289_Cover